Overview and Benefits

 The key to having a successful workplace culture, and in turn a successful workplace, starts and ends with your employees.
 In this case, that involves student employees.
 This workshop will focus on getting your students on board with your departmental culture from day one.
 Our presentation will focus on how to set clear expectations, set appropriate goals for your employees, create open and winning relationships, and go through how to hold your employees accountable.
 We look forward to discussing many tips and best practices in a positive and interactive setting.

-Course Instructors in Session Order
+Course Instructors

 - Josh Frahm, Associate Director, Student Employment Programs | Pomerantz Career Center